arduino/docs-content/content/hardware/03.nano/boards/nano-rp2040-connect/tutorials/rp2040-data-logger/rp2040-data-logger.md

 - Record data from the onboard IMU.
 - Record data from an external sensor.
-- Record events that occured along with a timestamp (for example, how many times a sensor value's threshold was met).
+- Record events that occurred along with a timestamp (for example, how many times a sensor value's threshold was met).